mouseless/baked/unreleased.md

 - `Documentation` feature is refactored into coding styles and removed completely
 - `Authentication` feature is now a multi-feature
+- `FixedToken` authentication feature is now renamed to `FixedBearerToken`

 ## Bugfixes